GoogleCloudPlatform/community/tutorials/data-science-preprocessing/index.md

       Dataset 'your-project-id:meteor_dataset' successfully created
       $

-* To ensure that this example's dependencies don't conflict with any existing libraries on your system, create a [virtualenv][virtualenv] and install the script dependencies:
+* You should use a [virtual Python environment][h2g2-venv] to ensure that this example's dependencies don't conflict with any existing libraries on your system.
+The example commands below show how to set up a virtual environment using [virtualenv][virtualenv], though you can use another tool if you prefer.

       $ virtualenv venv
       ...